boh717/FlaskLogin-and-pymongo/README.md

 Last, but not least: generally `config.py` file should not be shared because contains sensitive information, but in this case it's needed to make all work and it's not containing so much ;)

+If you have any improvement or suggestion, please let me know!